top of page

 Supplies needed: mirror or device on "selfie mode"

 Choose the best option for your group to be in front of a mirror or device on selfie mode.
 Set a timer for one minute.
 Encourage everyone to look at their reflection for one minute while they Notice goodness in themselves.
-This is a time to feel humbly grateful for their reflection.
-It can be natural for people to be critical or want to change what they see.
-This is an opportunity to celebrate who we are and simply take one minute to practice!
+During this time the class will be silent.
+The "conversation" that each student will be having will be in their own minds.
+This is self-talk, and it is a time to feel humbly grateful for their reflection.

-After the challenge discuss as a group what is was like?
+After the challenge discuss as a group what it was like?
 What did you notice?
 Have you done that before?
 Can you imagine that practicing this activity would make it easier?

 Quick Tip>